smithgeoffrey/go-coop/TESTING.md

 # Testing

-Go's approach to testing is a little different:

-- no heavy use of assertion tools
+### Not In A Separate Dir Or Package

-- test code lives with main code, not in a separate dir or package
+- test code lives with main code

-A supposed benefit of the latter includes making it possible to test unexported code as well as the public API.
-I'll try it:
+A supposed benefit includes making it possible to test unexported code as well as the public API.
+I'll try it in this project:

     foo/source.go
     foo/source_test.go

+### _test.go, go test & *testing.T

 Any go source file ending in `_test.go` is treated as a test file by `go test`.
 In a _test.go file you create functions starting in `Test` that take an argument `*testing.T`: